openlayers/ol-mapbox-style/README.md

 > **accessToken**: `string`

-The access token for your Mapbox style.
+The access token for your Mapbox/MapLibre style.
 This has to be provided for `mapbox://` style urls.
 For `https://` and other urls, any access key must be the last query parameter of the style url.